-When not immersed in the aforementioned research, Caleb supports historically disadvantaged scholars and scholarship by other means.
-As principal investigator of Black Lives @ Cal (BLAC), a multi-year initiative about Black history at UC Berkeley, Caleb proudly merges his passion for qualitative research and mentorship with his project management skills.
-Through BLAC, graduate and undergraduate students collaborate in researching and preserving otherwise overlooked histories, and make this research accessible to the public.
-In its first year, Caleb has hired, trained, and collaborated with six undergraduates and one graduate student on research, content creation, website design, and events through Berkeley’s URAP program.
+As lead investigator of Black Lives at Cal (BLAC), a multi-year initiative about Black history at UC Berkeley, Caleb proudly merges his passion for qualitative research and mentorship with his project management skills.
+Through BLAC, Caleb arranges for graduate and undergraduate students to collaborate in researching and preserving otherwise overlooked histories, and make this research accessible to the public.

-Caleb co-founded and convenes a paid writing fellowship for dozens of Black graduate students as well as a Critical University Studies working group.
-His research agenda has been supported by the Institute for the Study of Societal Issues; the Social Science Matrix; the Black Studies Collaboratory; the Institute for Research on Labor and Employment; the Center for Equity, Gender, and Leadership; the Townsend Center for the Humanities; the Center for Race and Gender; and more.
+Caleb's research agenda and scholarly collaborations have been supported by the Institute for the Study of Societal Issues; the Social Science Matrix; the Black Studies Collaboratory; the Institute for Research on Labor and Employment; the Center for Equity, Gender, and Leadership; the Townsend Center for the Humanities; the Center for Race and Gender; and more.

 Specializations and Interests